Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 For all three options, you will need an optimum database at any rate.

-But always be aware that the database is based on personal estimates.
+But be aware that the database is based on personal estimates.
 And that it is exposed to political currents.

 You could also ask what part of “no” they did not understand.